 Unlike the Waterfall model, the development team ultimately decides at the beginning of a sprint (or iteration) what can be accomplished in the timeframe and sets out to build a series of features, delivering working software that can be installed in a production environment at the end of the sprint.
 Since Agile software development methods (such as Dynamic Systems Development Method- DSDM) are flexible, most are suitable for method tailoring – where development teams can adapt the flow to meet the needs of the product.

-The overall goal of each Agile method is to adapt to change and deliver working software as quickly as possible.
-However, each methodology has slight variations in the way it defines the phases of software development.
-Furthermore, even though the goal is the same, each team’s process flow may vary depending on the specific project or situation.
+The goal of each Agile method is to adapt to change and deliver working software as quickly as possible.
+Each methodology has slight variations in the phases of software development.
+Furthermore, even though the goal is the same, each team’s process flow may vary depending on each specific project or situation.
 As an example, the full Agile software development lifecycle includes the concept, inception, construction, release, production, and retirement phases.

 The Agile Process Flow

-- Iteration/Construction - The development team works to deliver working software based on iteration requirements and feedback
+- Iteration or Construction: The development team works to deliver working software based on iteration requirements and feedback.

-- Release - QA (Quality Assurance) testing, internal and external training, documentation development, and final release of the iteration into production
+- Release: Quality assurance (QA) testing, internal and external training, documentation development, and the iteration is put into production.

-This view presents the full Agile lifecycle model within the enterprise.
-In any enterprise there may be projects operating simultaneously, multiple sprints/iterations being logged on different product lines, and a variety of customers, both external and internal, with a range of business needs.
+This view presents the full Agile lifecycle model.
+There may be many projects operating simultaneously, multiple sprints/iterations running on different product lines, and a variety of customers, both external and internal, with a range of business needs.

 The Agile software development lifecycle is dominated by the iterative process.
-Each iteration results in the next piece of the software development puzzle - working software and supporting elements, such as documentation, available for use by customers - until the final product is complete.
+Each iteration delivers the next piece of the development puzzle: software and supporting elements (e.g. documentation) available for use by customers, until the final product is complete.
 Each iteration is usually two to four weeks in length and has a fixed completion time.
-Due to its time-bound nature, the iteration process is methodical and the scope of each iteration is only as broad as the allotted time allows.
+The iteration process is methodical and the scope of each iteration is only as broad as the allotted time allows.

 Multiple iterations will take place during the Agile software development lifecycle and each follows its own workflow.
-During an iteration, it is important that the customers and business stakeholders provide feedback to ensure that the features meet their needs.
+During an iteration, customers and business stakeholders provide feedback to ensure that the features meet their needs.